 How much is a coach ticket from Rome to Salerno?

-Typically £8.07 is the average price you should expect to pay for a coach ticket to Salerno.
-This one of the best deals on coach tickets we have seen recently on Wanderu, we recommend booking your travel as prices tend to go up quickly.
-It’s easy to find a coach ticket at this price or lower when you use Wanderu to book your trip online in advance of your travel date.
+£8.99 is the average price of a bus ticket from Rome to Salerno.
+This is currently one of the best deals in bus travel.
+It’s easy to find a bus ticket at this price or lower when you use Wanderu to book your trip online in advance of your travel date.

 Monthly average prices

 What coach companies travel from Rome to Salerno?

 There are 6 bus lines from Rome to Salerno available for you to search and compare on Wanderu.
 With 15 daily trips, Leonettibus usually has the most buses running on any given day.
 Here are some time and price comparisons for all the available options:

 First launched in Germany in 2013, FlixBus has become one of the largest intercity bus companies in Europe.
 Its fleet travels through nearly every country in Europe, including the U.K. FlixBus operates an average of 10 trips from Rome to Salerno, and usually makes the trip in about 3 hours and 58 minutes.
 On your trip, you'll enjoy Wi-Fi and live GPS, as well as restrooms, air conditioning, and power outlets.

 Inter Saj is a regional bus company based in Bari, a city close to the heel of Italy's boot, with services to cities like Bari, Quattromiglia, Rome, Policoro, and Milan.
 Inter Saj welcomes passengers on board with air conditioning – which is especially nice during those hot Italian summers.
 There's also onboard WiFi for entertainment during longer trips.